Postwar

 1948 – Catherine Nimmo and Rubin Abramowitz creates the first vegan organization in the US.

 1949 – China falls to the communists and becomes the “People’s Republic of China” (PRC).
-CCP (Communist Party of China) leader, Mao Zedong (rumored to have some Jewish ancestry), institutes the Great Leap Forward that transforms China from an agrarian society into a Communist state.
+CCP (Communist Party of China) leader, Mao Zedong (rumored to have Jewish ancestry), institutes the Great Leap Forward that transforms China from an agrarian society into a Communist state.
 Zedong nationalizes all private property.
-Tens of millions of ethnic Chinese are killed trying to resist radical changes sweeping the country.
+Tens of millions of ethnic Chinese were killed trying to resist radical changes sweeping the country.

 1949 – Basic Law instituted in Germany to bring the constitution back.